seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 this in the light of the simile of the worn-out skin.
 In the case of the *arahant*, too, the sloughed off skin is still hanging on.

-As a sidelight we may cite a remark of Venerable *Sāriputta*:
+As a sidelight we may cite a remark of Venerable Sāriputta:

 > *Iminā pūtikāyena aṭṭiyāmi harāyāmi jigucchāmi,*[^fn164]
 >